Luiserebii/compound-protocol-docs/src/under-the-hood/README.md

 ## Notation

 `Order of Deployment` specifies the contracts deployed in order.
-Names in brackets refer to the actual contract name, and an arrow `--->` designates the special relationship in which execution is "proxied" to another contract for implementation.
+Names in brackets refer to the actual contract name, and an arrow `--->` designates the special relationship in which execution is delegated to another contract for implementation.
 In the only spot it is used, it is intended to show that the Unitroller delegates execution to ComptrollerG1.

+Any number represented in scientific notation as `Number<5e17>` is loaned directly from Eureka and expands as expected, (e.g. as `500000000000000000` in this case).